 👋 Patient Load

-- Med Surg: 4-6+ patients, depending on staffing and acuity.
+- Med Surg: 4-6+ stable patients, depending on staffing and acuity.
+When patients get unstable, they get transferred to another unit.

 👓 Focus

-- Med Surg: Prioritization, communication, coordination of care.
+- Med Surg: Prioritization, communication, coordination of care, discharge planning.

 - ICU: Deep clinical assessment, rapid response, physiology-based problem solving.